 The problem is, the moment the fruit ripens, it is stolen.
 Who is doing it?
 My brothers have tried to keep watch the last two years, but each time, they have fallen asleep.
 In the morning, all the fruit is gone.

 Now I am keeping watch.
 The rising full moon lights up the whole neighborhood.
-At midnight, a gentle west wind shakes the tree, and a snow-white, swan-like bird sinks gently down onto my chest.
-I seize it in my arms, and, to my astonishment, I find that I am holding the most beautiful girl I have ever seen.
+At midnight, a gentle west wind shakes the tree, and a snow-white, swan-like bird sinks gently onto my chest.
+I seize it in my arms, and, to my surprise, I find that I am holding the most beautiful girl I have ever seen.

 She says, “You need not fear Militza.”